fjukstad/gowebsocket/README.md

 # gowebsocket
-Simple server handling communication over web sockets.
+Simple server (and client) handling communication over web sockets.
+Messages are broadcasted over websockets.

 # How to use it